Skip to main content

 The most significant finding attributed to Epitalon is telomerase activation in human cells.
 In a study published in the Bulletin of Experimental Biology and Medicine, Khavinson reported that Epitalon activated the catalytic subunit of telomerase (hTERT) in human fetal lung fibroblast cultures.
 The treated cells exceeded the Hayflick limit (the maximum number of times a normal cell can divide) by 10 additional passages.

 If this finding is accurate, it means Epitalon is the only known synthetic peptide capable of reactivating telomerase in normal (non-cancerous) human somatic cells.
-Telomerase normally goes silent in most adult cells, leading to progressive telomere shortening with each division — one of the primary mechanisms of cellular aging.
+Telomerase normally goes silent in most adult cells, leading to progressive telomere shortening with each division, which is one of the primary mechanisms of cellular aging.

 Additional animal studies showed Epitalon restored melatonin production in aging rats (whose pineal glands had deteriorated), normalized circadian rhythms, and increased lifespan.
 The pineal gland effects are attributed to Epitalon's tissue-specific gene regulation in pinealocytes.